Master's Programme in Security and Cloud Computing (SECCLO)

 Programme main page

 SECCLO Master's programme in Security and Cloud Computing (120 ECTS) is a two-year engineering programme which gives students a broad understanding of the latest and future technologies for secure cloud and mobile computing systems.
-Students study at two partner universities and, at completion, receive two officially recognized M.Sc. degrees.
+The students study at two partner universities and, at completion, receive two officially recognized M.Sc. degrees.

-The programme is organized by a consortium of six European universities.
-It builds on the success of the earlier Security and Mobile Computing (NordSecMob) Erasmus Mundus programme in 2006-2017.
-The programme structure and curriculum have been revised based on the latest research trends and industry requirements.
+The program is organized by a consortium of six European universities.
+It builds on the success of the earlier Security and Mobile Computing (NordSecMob) Erasmus Mundus program in 2006-2017.
+The program structure and curriculum have been revised based on the latest research trends and industry requirements.

 SECCLO aims to educate professional engineers who are able to take on the most demanding R&D tasks and drive the development of future products and services.
 More specifically, the learning outcomes are the following: